-I participated in The Irish American Experience online course this past fall.
+I have participated in past online courses (i.e. The Irish American Experience and/or the Henrietta Lacks book discussion).
 Do I need to register again with the online web platform?

-The email address and password combination that you already created and used for The Irish American Experience will allow you to sign into the online course platform.
-However, you must still enroll in this particular book discussion.
+The email address and password combination that you already created and used for The Irish American Experience (Fall 2017) and/or the Henrietta Lacks book discussion (Spring 2018) will allow you to sign into the online course platform.
+However, you must still enroll in Shakespeare: Time Lord.
 To do so, while on the registration page, click the button at the top labeled “Already Registered? - Log In.”
-Then, sign in with the credentials you had previously created this fall and click the button labeled “Log into My Holy Cross Online Learning Account + Access My Courses” to be enrolled in this spring discussion.
+Then, sign in with the credentials you had previously created for past courses and click the button labeled “Log into My Holy Cross Online Learning Account + Access My Courses” to be enrolled in this new course.

 Is there a deadline to sign up?

-We recommend participants register before March 12 to give you ample time to read the book, to become familiar with the edX platform and to experience the pre-discussion instructions/content.
+We recommend participants register for Shakespeare: Time Lord before October 8 to give you ample time to become familiar with the edX platform and to experience the pre-discussion instructions/content.

-The online, self-paced discussion begins the week of March 12 and will run for five weeks through April 15.
+Shakespeare: Time Lord begins the week of October 15 and will run for six weeks through Thanksgiving.

 How is the discussion structured?

-How much of a time commitment will this discussion entail?
+How much of a time commitment will this course entail?

 We anticipate students spending no more than one to two hours per week, all self-paced.
-Each week contains a 20-30 minute faculty video, along with optional discussion board activities and suggested readings.
+Each week contains a 30-40 minute video presentation with Professor Whall, along with optional discussion board activities and suggested readings.

 I will be on vacation/unavailable during part of the discussion - will I be able to catch up?

-While discussion content is released according to the schedule, each week’s material remains available after its release for the duration of the course.
+While course content is released according to the schedule, each week’s material remains available after its release for the duration of the course.
 Students are always welcome to access prior weeks’ content.

 What if I have discussion-related questions?
-Will the faculty members answer them?
+Will Professor Whall answer them?

 Yes!
-Our faculty participants with monitor all online discussion board questions/comments throughout the five-week program.
+Professor Whall will monitor all online discussion board questions/comments throughout the six-week course.